jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (d) the power to require any employer to supply to the Labour Inspector a copy of the wages and time record or holiday and leave record or employment agreement or both of any employee of that employer:
   (e) the power to inspect, and take copies of, any record kept under section 98 of strikes and lockouts:
   (f) the power to question any employer about compliance with any of the Acts referred to in section 223(1).
-(2) Where any Labour Inspector makes any requirement of an employer under subsection (1)﻿(c) or subsection (1)﻿(d), that employer must forthwith comply with that requirement.
+(2) An employer must comply with a requirement under subsection (1)﻿(c) while the Labour Inspector is with the employer, or, if that is not practicable, within 10 working days.
+(2A) An employer must comply with a requirement under subsection (1)﻿(d) immediately after receiving it, or, if that is not practicable, within 10 working days of the date on which the requirement is received.
-(3) Every employer who, without reasonable cause, fails to comply with any requirement made of that employer under subsection (1)﻿(c) or subsection (1)﻿(d) is liable, in an action brought by a Labour Inspector, to a penalty under this Act imposed by the Authority.
+(3) Every employer who, without reasonable cause, fails to comply with any requirement made of that employer under subsection (1)﻿(c) or (d) within the period required by subsection (2) or (2A) is liable, in an action brought by a Labour Inspector, to a penalty under this Act imposed by the Authority.
 (4) Where a Labour Inspector alleges that any person has not observed or not complied with any provision of section 130(1) or of subsection (2) of this section or of any of the Acts referred to in section 223(1), that Labour Inspector may commence proceedings against that other person in respect of the non-observance or non-compliance by applying to the Authority under section 137 for an order of the kind described in subsection (1) of that section, and the provisions of that section apply accordingly with all necessary modifications.
-(5) No person is, on examination or inquiry under this section, required to give to any question any answer tending to incriminate that person.
+(5) No person is, during an interview or in answer to a question under this section, required to give to any question any answer tending to incriminate that person.
 (5A) A person is not excused from answering a Labour Inspector’s questions under subsection (1) on the grounds that doing so might expose the person to a pecuniary penalty under Part 9A, but any answers given are not admissible in criminal proceedings or in proceedings under that Part for pecuniary penalties.
 (6) Despite subsection (1), the power of a Labour Inspector to enter any defence area within the meaning of the Defence Act 1990 is subject to any regulations made under section 93 of that Act.
 (7) A Labour Inspector may recover a penalty under this Act in the Authority for a breach of any provision that provides for the imposition of a penalty and is a provision of any of the Acts referred to in section 223(1).